What do I need to be a Web Developer?

-The software development landscape is like a maze to many— especially new entrants.
-New frameworks, methodology and languages are being created every now and then — even pros are finding it a daunting task to keep pace.
+The software development landscape is like a maze to many — especially new entrants.
+New frameworks, methodology and languages are being created sporadically.
+So much that even pros are finding it daunting to keep up.

 As if the diversity and evolution of software technologies are not enough, the vast number of platforms on which they run is jaw-dropping.
 When I started programming all I knew was desktop, web and mobile platforms.

 However, as of today, we have IoTs, Personal Assistants like Alexa and Google Home, Self-driving cars etc. This can be one too big pill to swallow for a newcomer or beginner.

 In this article I am going to show you the basic technologies you need to start Web Application Development and be called a web developer.